This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Then generate a corresponding length array through make_index_sequence.
+Then, generate a corresponding length array using make_index_sequence.

 template<typename T> requires std::is_enum_v<T>